cydh/chyraro/README.txt

 	- db/skill_damage_db.txt
 3. Find Vended Items - Find item that sell in buyingstore by other players easily
 	- @whosell
 4. Auraset - Set additional aura for player.
-(Originally from eAthena old forum) [Modified by Cydh]
+(Originally from eAthena old forum.
+Modified by Cydh, see above)
 5.